 - “I’m thinking ahead to Saturday’s birthday party for my mother.
 I know my uncles will be there and they often pressure me to drink.
 I should practice my responses now, so I’m not coming up with it on the spot.”

-Accept small amounts of discomfort as “work worth doing”
+2. Accept small amounts of discomfort as “work worth doing.”

-A review of the academic literature on the topic by the Substance Abuse Journal finds across the board that groups practicing recovery that includes mindfulness-based exercises experience significantly greater freedom from cravings than groups that do not include such exercises.
-These include meditations, quiet walks, moments of reflection, and continued awareness of the moment one is living in.
+A review of academic literature on mindfulness found across the board that groups practicing recovery that include mindfulness-based exercises experience significantly greater freedom from cravings than groups that do not include such exercises.
+These include meditations, quiet walks, moments of reflection and continued awareness of the moment you are living in.

 Ask yourself: “Isn’t it okay to feel less than great right now?
 Must I feel good all of the time?”

 - Competitive Sports.
-I used to play racquetball but had stopped because I usually began drinking immediately after work and didn’t want to stop to attend my league match.
+I used to play racquetball.
+I stopped because I usually began drinking immediately after work and didn’t want to stop to attend my league match.
 Once I was sober, I rejoined the league and, as a nice perk, found my body performing a little better every week that I put between myself and my addiction.
 Of course, there was a bit of a rude awakening at first as I came to understand just how much damage I had done by being sedentary and putting on extra weight, but that faded over time.
-(Do make a note that some competitive sports such as bar league softball or volleyball might have a social drinking component, so watch out for these).

 - Creative Pursuits.
-For me it was DJing.
+For me, it was DJing.
 For another recovering friend of mine, they rediscovered how to play the guitar.
-Another paints.
+Another peer paints.
 Hobbies like these can be excellent artistic avenues for telling your story and sharing any pain or shame you might feel from your addicted days.

-I thought, throughout the time I was drinking heavily, that tea was flavorless and weak.
-What I didn’t realize was that continual infusion of tongue-scorching harsh liquors that coupled the act of swallowing to feeling a buzz was destroying my palate for any subtle notes.
+- Tea.
+Throughout the time I was drinking heavily, I thought tea was flavorless and weak.
+What I didn’t realize was that continual infusion of tongue-scorching, harsh liquors that coupled the act of swallowing to feeling a buzz was destroying my palate for any subtle notes.
 Once I stopped drinking and my ability to discern minor flavors returned, I understood what I had been missing.
 Being unable to appreciate the charm of a good tea because I was too busy drinking whiskey was like being unable to feel being tickled by a feather because I was used to being hit by a sledgehammer.
 Now, I drink tea every night.

-The same charming substance that gets us up in the mornings, but with no caffeine so that one can still fall asleep.
+- Decaf Coffee.
+It’s the same charming substance that gets us up in the mornings, but with no caffeine, so you can still fall asleep.

+- A premium soda such as a Jones or Virgil’s.
 When I stopped drinking, I realized after some time that there was a particular hole in my mind that wasn’t being filled: the idea of a nice, premium beverage.
-Tea and decaf coffee were all good, but I had gotten used to the idea from my drinking days that some occasions just called for a real fancy beverage, something that costs more than a few dollars and stands out and says “You’re drinking something special.”
+Tea and decaf coffee were all good, but I had gotten used to the idea from my drinking days that some occasions just called for a real fancy beverage, something that costs more than a few dollars and stands out and says, “You’re drinking something special.”
 These premium sodas help hit that nail on the head.
-They’re a bit pricey, which keeps them for special occasions only, but that fact helps make them feel like a minor celebration, which is exactly the role I needed them to fill.
+They’re a bit pricey, which keeps them for special occasions only, but that helps make them feel like a minor celebration, which is exactly the role I needed them to fill.